 The midwater between the sea floor and the surface is full of life.
 Here, the foundation of life in the sea begins.

 The microscopic plants, the plankton algae, subsist on sunlight and get eaten by larger animals, which get eaten by larger fish – and so on.

-In the midwater there is no hiding places, and that is actually the reason why the fish form shoals in this area of the sea.
+In the midwater there are no hiding places, and that is actually the reason why the fish form shoals in this area of the sea.
 Herring, mackerel, horse mackerel and garfish do this – the fish simply hide between a large flock of peers.

 In the spring, the mackerel and the garfish live near the Danish coasts where anglers are eager to catch them.